Demystifying Tree Forks: Vices and Virtues of Forks in Arboriculture

 Refer Figure 6

-The emergence of the first main fork is associated with a transition of development stage, i.e. the passage from the young stage (architectural unit) to the adult stage (reiterative phase in trees developing through a strategy of reiteration).
+The emergence of the first main fork is associated with the transition of a development stage, i.e. the passage from the young stage (architectural unit) to the adult stage (reiterative phase in trees developing through a strategy of reiteration).
 It is usually preceded by numerous forks developing on side branches.
 These lateral forks emerge closer and closer to the trunk, from low branches towards the top of the tree, and wind up foretelling the main fork emerging directly on the trunk.
 Thus, in the field, the observation of branches is a means of identifying a tree's first main fork ahead of its development.
 The height of the latter varies considerably depending mainly on light exposure (in bright light, a main fork emerges very close to the ground); competition between trees (higher fork in a dense woodland environment), and species (pioneer species, such as Alnus spp., Betula spp. and Populus spp. may establish a high fork even in an open environment).
 In cities, parks or along roads, trees often exhibit a long trunk even though they grow in an open environment.
 This forest tree aspect is artificial, as a result of the frequent removal of low branches from an early age to leave a passage high enough for vehicles.
 This simulated dense woodland effect, through pruning, often forces trees to establish a much higher first main fork.

 The crown of a broadleaved tree developing through a strategy of reiteration exhibits a series of main forks along its main structural branches.
 These are the result of successive reiterations of the initial architectural unit (the young tree).
 Every main fork marks the passage from one reiteration to the next in successive waves that account for markers of development.
 Without reiteration, the crown of the tree is not yet formed, the tree remains young.
 Annual growth in height increases throughout the youth phase and reaches (in a forest) a maximum elongation just before the formation of the first main fork.
-From stages 1 to 4 successive waves of reiterations, main structural branches explore the space, the tree is adult.
+From 1 to 4 successive waves of reiterations, main structural branches explore the space, the tree is adult.
 During the adult phase, annual growth in height decreases while the annual growth in cross-sectional area increases.
-From stages 5 to 10 successive waves of reiterations, the crown reaches its maximum extension.
+From 5 to 10 successive waves of reiterations, the crown reaches its maximum extension, the tree is mature.
 Annual growth in cross-sectional area is then maximal as well as the leaf area.
-Beyond stage 10, the tree enters its senescence stage.
+Beyond 10, the tree enters its senescence stage.
 Surprisingly, these thresholds vary little from one species to another [23,24].

 Main forks also occur in conifers, in species building their crowns by reiteration (including but not limited to Ginkgo biloba, Pinus halepensis, Pinus pinea & Taxus baccata).
 Other species, developing by gigantism (i.e. without reiteration of the initial architectural unit) do not form main forks (including but not limited to Araucaria spp., Picea spp., Pseudotsuga spp. & Sequoia sempervirens).
 Certain conifers which adopt a strategy of gigantism, achieving their phase of elongation, modify their architecture.
 Some produce a few closely spaced series of forks at their top (including but not limited to Abies spp.) ; others form a 'table' by terminal drooping of the trunk (including but not limited to Pinus nigra v. laricio, P. sylvestris & P. uncinata).